AdamJSc/prediction-league/docs/domain-knowledge.md

 to each domain entity that requires it, such as handlers, agents, workers etc.

-* The default Realm Name when running locally is `localhost`, so please ensure that you are issuing API requests to the base URI `http://localhost` instead of any other variant such as `http://127.0.0.1` etc.
+* The default Realm Name when running locally is `localhost`, so please ensure that you are issuing API requests to the base URI `http://localhost` instead of any other alias such as `http://127.0.0.1` etc.

 ### Season